siddiquagig/parserappAWS/README.md

 This explains how i setup my PHP app using Gitlab on kubernetes

 ## GOAL
 I have developed a sample PHP application which will parse the CSV file and upload the content of the file into a MySQL RDS Instance.
-The application UI also supports some other functionalities like updating/deleting a particular row from the database, store and view processed files via AWS S3 bucket and view all the records of MySQL database.
 The Kubernetes Cluster is being provisioned using KOPS tool.

 ## Requirements